Partial regularity and higher integrability for A-quasiconvex variational problems: Introduction

-where $u_0\in W^{k-1}(\Omega,U)$ is such that $ \B u\in L^p(\Omega,V)$; here $k$ is the order of $\B$.
+where $u_0\in W^{k-1,p}(\Omega,U)$ is such that $ \B u_0\in L^p(\Omega,V)$; here $k$ is the order of $\B$.

 We will show that establishing partial continuity of minimizers of \eqref{eq:P_Omega_Afree} can be reduced to proving partial continuity of minimizers $\B u$ of \eqref{eq:P_Omega} (see Remark~\ref{rmk:reduction}).
 Here $\A$ and $\B$ satisfy a homological relation described in Section~\ref{sec:diff_op} (see also \cite{Raita19,Raita_pot_new}).
-The reduction of $\eqref{eq:P_Omega_Afree}$ to $\eqref{eq:P_Omega}$ in the context of regularity theory is likely new.
+The reduction of $\eqref{eq:P_Omega_Afree}$ to $\eqref{eq:P_Omega}$ in the context of regularity theory is very likely to be new.